mstevetodd/EngineDriver_Home/docs/operation/operation.rst

 There are two ways to turn the Track Power on/off:

 * Power Screen - accessed from the menu
-* Power Action Bar button - needs to be enable in the preferences
+* Power Action Bar button - if enabled in the preferences

 The *Power Screen* can be accessed from the :menuselection:`Menu --> Power`.
 This will open the Power Screen where there is a simple button that to turn the power on or off.
 Use Android's ``Back`` button to return to the Throttle Screen.